sgarrison05/Comptime-Calculator_basic/README.md

 v.4.21 - Cleaned up variables and eliminated the need for the bank file.
 The program now pulls the bank from comptimerun.txt sheet as I always had intended it.

-**I am currently working on an updated version of this for my department.
-This project is basic.
-I will not say it's minimalist because it does use a gui, but the newer version that I am working on brings this up-to-date with a major reconfiguration.
-The newest version, which I may eventually make public, will track a/the current two-week pay period as well as the bank in two separate files.**
+**I just finished working on an updated version of this for my department.
+This project is basic but there is a slightly more advanced version with Comptime-Calculator_orig repository.
+It includes the ability to add straight or comptime.
+I will not say this version minimalist because it does use a gui, but the newer version brings this up-to-date with a major reconfiguration.
+That version, which I may eventually make public, will track a/the current two-week pay period as well as the bank in two separate files.**